lindensheehy/lindensheehy/README.md

 # Linden Sheehy

 👋 Hi!
-I’m Linden, a third-year Software Engineering student at the University of Ottawa with a deep passion for low-level programming, game engines, and reverse engineering.
+I’m Linden, a fourth-year Software Engineering student at the University of Ottawa with a deep passion for low-level programming, game engines, and reverse engineering.
 Coding isn't just a career goal — it's what I genuinely love doing.
 I’m always building personal projects to push my understanding of how things work under the hood.

 I’m looking for opportunities in **game engine development**, **embedded systems**, **reverse engineering**, or any role that works close to the system and lets me keep learning!